A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Extended Moore matrices

-By Lemma \ref{lemma distance from parity-check matrix}, an MDS matrix is nothing but the parity-check matrix of a linear MDS code.
-By Proposition \ref{prop sum rank singleton}, an MSRD matrix is nothing but the parity-check matrix of a linear MSRD code.
+We would like to turn the matrix $ M_h(\mathbf{a}, \boldsymbol\beta) $ into the parity-check matrix of an MSRD code.
+To that end, we will use Proposition \ref{prop sum rank singleton} and a characterization of when an extended Moore matrix is the parity-check matrix of an MDS code.

-Our strategy to characterize MSRD extended Moore matrices will follow two steps.
-First, we characterize when extended Moore matrices are MDS.
-Second, we characterize when an MDS extended Moore matrix remains an MDS matrix after multiplication on the right by an appropriate block-diagonal matrix.